MaumitaBhaumik/MaumitaBhaumik.github.io/index.md

 My research focuses on children's acquisition of language with special attention to their meaning comprehension in verbal communication.
 However, my interest is not limited to studying children.
 I am equally intrigued by the intricate faculty of meaning comprehension and communication in grown adults.
 The intricate interplay between semantics and pragmatics in meaning decoding is fascinating to me!
 I study the comprehension of ubiquitous logical words, such as connectives (_and, or, if-then_) and quantifiers (_all, some_), and I use experimental methods to study their comprehension.

-I am also curious to know in depth about the relation between language and general human cognition, and about how these faculties aid each other in their development.
+I study the logical operators because they provide us a window into the complex relation between language faculty and general human cognition.
+I seek to understand how these faculties aid each other in their development.
 Particularly the relation between pragmatic meaning comprehension and the human ability of theory of mind fascinates me.

 I generally work using behavioral experiments.
 However, I am keen on learning using the more advanced techniques.